zplayads/PlayableAdMobDemo-android/README-EN.md

 g.
 Configure ZPLAY Ads ad source.
 Fill in full adapter class name in "Class Name" (as the following image shows, the class name in the picture is just a sample, please use the following adapter name),

 Banner's adapter is
-`com.yumiad.admobadapter.PlayableAdBanner`,
+`com.yumiad.admobadapter.ZPLAYAdsBanner`,

-Interstitial's adapter is `com.yumiad.admobadapter.PlayableAdInterstitial`,
+Interstitial's adapter is `com.yumiad.admobadapter.ZPLAYAdsInterstitial`,

-Rewarded Video's adapter is `com.yumiad.admobadapter.PlayableAdRewardedVideo`.
+Rewarded Video's adapter is `com.yumiad.admobadapter.ZPLAYAdsRewardedVideo`.

 You need fill in the appId and unitId into the Parameter box, the first one is the [App ID](https://sellers.zplayads.com/#/app/appList/) and the second one is the [Ad Unit ID](https://sellers.zplayads.com/#/ad/placeList/), which you applied on ZPLAY Ads.
 Click "DONE" to complete configuration.